Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

 In what follows, we do not claim any result on this problem that is true for \textit{all} conically singular metrics, and restrict our attention to the case where the conically singular metric $\omega_{sing}$ has some ``preferable'' form.
 By this, we mean that $\omega_{sing}$ is either of the following types. \begin{definition} \ \begin{enumerate} \item Let $\ocal_X (D)$ be the line bundle associated to $D$ and $s$ be a global section that defines $D$ by $\{ s=0 \}$.
 Giving a hermitian metric $h$ on $\ocal_X (D)$, we define $\hat{\omega} := \omega + \lambda \ai \ddbar |s|^{2 \beta}_h$ which is indeed a \kah metric if $\lambda >0$ is chosen to be sufficiently small.
-Metrics of such form have been studied in many papers (\cite{bre, cz, donconic, jmr} amongst others), but, due to the apparent lack of the naming convention in the existing literature\footnote{Calamai and Zheng \cite{cz} in fact call it a \textit{model metric}, but we decide not to use this terminology in order to avoid confusion with the \textit{model cone metric} that appeared in Remark \ref{remusdefcsmet}.}, we decide to call such a metric $\hat{\omega}$ a conically singular metric \textbf{of elementary form}. \item When $X$ is a projective completion $\prj (\mathcal{F} \oplus \cx)$ of a line bundle $\mathcal{F}$ over a \kah manifold $M$, with the projection map $p: \mathcal{F} \to M $, we can consider a \textbf{momentum-constructed} metric (as we mentioned in \S \ref{intromc}; see also \S \ref{bgmc} for the details).
-We have an explicit description of cone singularities, as we shall see in \S \ref{mccone}. \end{enumerate} \end{definition} What is common in these two classes of metrics is that they can be written as a sum of a smooth differential form on $X$ and a term of order $O(|z_1|^{2 \beta})$, together with some more explicit estimates on the second $O(|z_1|^{2 \beta})$ term, which will be important for us in proving that these metrics enjoy some nice estimates on the Ricci (and scalar) curvature (cf.~\S \ref{mccone}, \S \ref{eleestcstf}); see also Remark \ref{gencsmacnd}.
+Metrics of such form have been studied in many papers (\cite{bre, cz, donconic, jmr} amongst others).
+In this paper, we call such a metric $\hat{\omega}$ a conically singular metric \textbf{of elementary form}. \item When $\mathbb{X}$ is a projective completion $\prj (\mathcal{F} \oplus \cx)$ of a line bundle $\mathcal{F}$ over a \kah manifold $M$, with the projection map $p: \mathcal{F} \to M $, we can consider a \textbf{momentum-constructed} metric $\omega_{\varphi}$ (as we mentioned in \S \ref{intromc}; see also \S \ref{bgmc} for the details).
+We have an explicit description of cone singularities, as we shall see in \S \ref{mccone}. \end{enumerate} \end{definition} Throughout in what follows, we shall write $X$ to denote a projective \kah manifold, and $\mathbb{X}$ for the projective completion $\prj (\mathcal{F} \oplus \cx)$.

+What is common in the above two classes of metrics is that they can be written as a sum of a globally defined smooth differential form and a term of order $O(|z_1|^{2 \beta})$, together with some more explicit estimates on the second $O(|z_1|^{2 \beta})$ term, which will be important for us in proving that these metrics enjoy some nice estimates on the Ricci (and scalar) curvature (cf.~\S \ref{mccone}, \S \ref{eleestcstf}); see also Remark \ref{gencsmacnd}.